drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 the fraction of the total mass of the matrix that lies on the main diagonal.
 This measure yields a value of 1 for an identity matrix, zero for a uniform matrix, and −1 for a matrix with all its mass on the minor diagonal.
-A derivation of this measure is provided in the Supplementary Material.
+A derivation of this measure is provided in the supplementary material.

 This notion of diagonality requires that adjacent rows be relatively similar and distant rows be relatively dissimilar (and likewise for columns);
 otherwise, the formula’s notion of distance between rows (or columns) cannot be justifiably applied.
-Therefore, before computing diagonality, the matrices were submitted to a heirarchical clustering of the rows using the optimal leaf ordering algorithm [@BarJosephEtAl2001].
+Therefore, before computing diagonality, the matrices were submitted to a heirarchical clustering of the rows using the optimal leaf ordering algorithm [@BarJosephEtAl2001]\add{, and the column order was permuted to match the optimal ordering of the rows}.

 # Results